google/WebFundamentals/src/site/resources/styleguide/markdown-guide.markdown

 key-takeaways:
   use-keytakeaway:
     - It is pretty simple to add in a key takeaway
+remember:
+  use-remember:
+    - It is pretty simple to add in a remember
 ---
 {% comment %}
 NOTE: This is our styleguide